-The Master of Arts in Psychology, Psychological Services Program is a concentration in psychological theory and procedures.
-It prepares students for employment in mental health centers, social services agencies, hospitals, community programs, and other human service settings.
-The program also provides a strong base of studies preparing students for more advanced graduate study or doctoral training in applied and professional psychology.
-Students may concentrate in an area of interest by choosing courses from a wide range of electives.
-A supervised field experience in community psychology enables students to obtain direct experience in providing psychological services in an approved human services setting.
+The Psychological Services Program is a concentration in psychological theory and procedures.
+It prepares students for work in mental health centers, social services agencies, hospitals, community programs, and other health service settings, and provides a strong base for students seeking more advanced graduate study or doctoral training in psychology.
+Students may concentrate in an area of interest, choosing courses from a wide range of electives.
+A supervised field experience in community psychology gives students direct experience in providing psychological services in a human services setting.

 Fall: June 30

 - Baccalaureate degree from an accredited college or university

 - Cumulative grade point average (GPA) of 3.0 (lower GPA’s will be considered based on overall strength of application)